 The Real World of Jasper Hunter

-Bright LED work lights and fast-moving drones have circled its position, making minute adjustments all night long.
-They cluster and buzz around it, blinking fireflies that fade in the dawn light.
+Bright LED work lights and the rapidly moving drones encircle Serenity’s position, making minute adjustments.
+They’ve been working on auto-pilot all night long.
+Now at dawn, they cluster and buzz, blinking fireflies that fade in the rising light.
 The enormous bulk of the thing can only be seen in relief, shadow against shadow, the blinking lights illuminating just one panel, and then another.
-We’ve worked through the hours of darkness, and our labor is almost complete, just in time for sunrise.
-6:17 a.m. is the launch window target time that Jamie chose those many months ago, back when I was in Los Angeles, before we stole this spacecraft from NASA, along with all the components that will launch it into space.
-5:47 a.m. is sunrise this time of year here in northern California.
-So it’s less than half an hour to launch.
+The great work is almost complete, just in time for sunrise.
+6:17 a.m. is the launch window target time that Jamie chose many months ago, back when I was in Los Angeles, before we stole this spacecraft from NASA, along with all the components for the launch.
+5:47 a.m. is sunrise this time of year here at Black Rock Desert, on the playa.
+We have exactly half an hour to launch.

-Every now and then I turn and peer at the rising sunlight and see the light sliding across the desert towards the launch site.
+Every now and then I turn and peer at the rising sun.
+Light slides slowly across the desert towards the launch site.
 I do know that when the sunlight arrives, we’ll be within moments of the launch window.
-We’re almost ready: I’ve been working on this for weeks before Jamie arrived, and by the time I went and got her in Arizona, the spacecraft was nearly ready.
+We’re almost ready: the drones and I had been working on this for weeks before Jamie arrived.
+By the time I went and got her in Arizona, the spacecraft was nearly ready.

-Moments later, sunlight entirely covers Black Rock Desert.
+Now sunlight entirely covers Black Rock Desert.
 It has become a vast pool of brightness: the white desert light fills every pixel I can see.
 Every color is now burned away by the brilliant sun.
 This is the moment we’ve been waiting for.
-I put the dark goggles on, to protect my nearly useless eyes from the bright blast, but also now to protect me from the glowing sunlight.
-I run a final count-down.
-I report the results to the cockpit.
-There’s no response from Jamie.
-All is well.
-I run them again, double-check my location, nearly a half-mile back from the launch site.
-I lift the protective cover over the final connection and press the button.
-An electronic countdown runs through rapid numbers, blinking down, and nothing happens for a long breath.
+I put the dark goggles on, to protect my nearly useless eyes from the bright blast, but also to protect me from the glowing sunlight.
+I do a final count-down at 00:00:10.

-But then as I watch, the billows of flame and dust grow immensely larger, obscuring the rocket and the launch vehicle itself, and then I can see the tip of the rocket sticking up above the cloud, and then more of it is showing, and then I realize that the rocket is lifting off the ground, and that’s why I can see more of it now.
+Then the billows of flame and dust grow immensely larger, obscuring the rocket and the launch vehicle itself, and then I can see the tip of the rocket sticking up above the cloud, and then more of it is showing, and then I realize that the rocket is lifting off the ground, and that’s why I can see more of it now.
 The dark skyscraper on the launch pad rises into the air on a bright tower of flame.

 Suddenly there is a great whooshing sound as the rocket lifts entirely out of the cloud of flaming gas and debris and for a split second, it is almost as if it is resting on top of that cloud, just waiting there, and then almost faster than my eyes can track it, it is farther up in the sky, and then farther up, moving faster and faster, and then it punches through a small white cloud I had not even realized was there, and then I can see it far above me, a faint silver pencil with a jet of flame shooting continuously out of its tail.
 I blink and stare upwards.

 I stare down at my monitor, my sight dimmed and uncertain, still wavering with the after-image of the glowing tower of flame.
 The rocket seems to be on a proper trajectory.
 But when I glance upward, the tiny dot of flame seems to be arching overhead.
 I stop looking at the black and green lights on my monitor and just stare upward at the departing Serenity.
 For a long time the rocket remains visible, a star against the faint clouds.
-It is like a bright planet moving across the sky, winking out of sight in the dim early dawn, fading into the interstellar objects that surround it.
+It is a bright miniature planet moving across the sky, winking out of sight in the dim early dawn, fading into the interstellar objects that surround it.